Yes, you can use Google Drive in a HIPAA compliant environment, but only if you’re careful! That’s the quick answer. Read on to learn more!

 If you’re considering Google Drive, Dropbox or any other cloud storage solution, it’s important to review the actual features that you intend to use.
 We didn’t look at every feature of these solutions in our comparison, so be sure to check their websites for more information.

-Most practitioners who want to use Google Drive in their practice want to use the entire Google Workspace service.
-You need to set up your Google Workspace account properly.
-Google strives to make services easy to use, collaborate, and share — which is great, but HIPAA requires you to limit sharing.
+Most practitioners who want to use Google Drive in their practice want to use the entire G Suite service.
+You need to set up your G Suite account properly.
+Google strives to make services easy to use, collaborate and share — which is great, but HIPAA requires you to limit sharing.
 You only want to share things with intended recipients!